-Over the last fifteen years across the globe we have seen a multitude of improvement programs and projects to improve the safety of patient care in healthcare.
-However the full potential of these has not yet been reached.
+Over the last two decades across the globe we have seen a multitude of programs, projects and books to help improve the safety of patient care in healthcare.
+However, the full potential of these has not yet been reached.

 ABOUT THE AUTHOR.
 FOREWORD.
 ACKNOWLEDGEMENTS.
 PART ONE: CREATE A BALANCED APPROACH TO SAFETY.
 PART TWO: TURN THE THEORY INTO PRACTICE.
 PART THREE: URGENTLY TACKLE THE CULTURE OF BLAME.
 PART FOUR: CARE FOR THE PEOPLE THAT CARE.
 PART FIVE: PLANT TREES YOU WILL NEVER SEE.
 REFERENCES.

 Dr Suzette Woodward works in the English National Health Service (NHS).
 She is an internationally renowned expert in patient safety and has been studying safety in healthcare settings since the 1990s.
 Her particular areas of interest include implementation of patient safety and the translation of theory and public policy into practice.
 She has an exceptional ability to take complex issues and make them easy to understand as well as being able to weave together different threads in a unique and stimulating way.